Patient Safety Award

 Eligibility

-This category is open to healthcare organisations, teams and collaborations across the public and third sectors who have developed successful and continually improving patient safety initiatives.
+This category is open to public healthcare organisations, teams, and collaborations across the public and third sectors who have developed successful and continually improving patient safety initiatives.

 Ambition

-• Give any relevant detail on reduction in litigation expenditure and mitigation of risk.
+• Give any relevant detail on reduction in litigation expenditure and mitigation of risk, including any financial savings delivered alongside improved patient safety.

 • How has best practice and experience resulting from patient safety initiatives been shared with other teams and organisations?

-• How could patient safety initiatives potentially help others reduce the risk of harm?
+• How could patient safety initiatives potentially help others reduce the risk of harm, or inspire similar approaches elsewhere?

-• What ongoing consultation takes place between staff and patients?
+• Describe what ongoing consultation takes place between staff and patients to ensure safety remains a priority over time.

 To find out more